jgkr95/ReactJS/Google Keep/README.md

 Description:
 =
-Created to track notes
+Created to track notes.
-we can add multiple notes and delete them as well Added notes will displayed on the page
+we can add multiple notes and delete them as well.
+Added notes will displayed on the page.